 The Swedish-style pot, painted with decorative hearts and flowers, holds 50,000 gallons (or 800,000 cups of coffee).
 It sits atop a 90-foot-tall tower; a sign at its base proudly lists its dimensions as 35 feet tall, 20 feet wide, with a 10-foot spout and a 15-foot handle.
 The town embraced it as a civic symbol, plastering the World's Largest Coffee Pot on everything from post cards to its police cars.

 Mrs. Olson died in 1996, but her hometown fame only grew when Stanton erected a 96-foot-tall coffee cup-and-saucer water tower to supplement the coffee pot.
 Its capacity dwarfs the pot, holding 150,000 gallons of water ready for percolation.
 It won the "Tank of the Year" award in 2000 from the Steel Plate Manufacturer's Association.

 By 2013, however, the coffee pot was no longer needed as a water tower, and Stanton acknowledged that it would probably be too expensive to maintain.
-The hope is to keep it standing until at least until 2015, when it could be replaced with a 25-foot-tall replica that would sit at the entrance to town.
+The hope is to keep it standing until at least into 2015, when it could be replaced with a 25-foot-tall replica that would sit at the entrance to town.